 Many people like the look of certain solar cells over others; it’s just a question of taste.
 Thin-film panels, on the whole, appear more uniform, and some people like them.
 However, because of their lower conversion efficiency, they take up a lot more space and aren’t extensively used in Australia anymore.

-Some companies can install the panels on your roof, while others offer solar roof tiles.
-You can even obtain flexible solar panels if you have a weird, curved roof!
-The elegant aesthetics of installing integrated solar electricity, on the other hand, come at a cost.
+Some companies can install panels on your roof, while others offer solar roof tiles.
+You can obtain flexible solar panels if you have a weird, curved roof!
+On the other hand, the elegant aesthetics of installing integrated solar electricity comes at a cost.

 As a general rule, a more utilitarian aesthetic will be less expensive, as ultra-sleek integrated systems can be quite expensive.